 The Contractor shall use a MIS that is compatible and interfaces with the Automated Order Tracking System (AOTS) at WR-ALC to automatically transfer FPA data from AOTS to the Contractor's MIS.
 The Contractor's MIS must provide complete, accurate, up-to-date information to DLA and the Air Force and must provide for systemic reporting as required by the contract.
 At a minimum, the Contractor's MIS will be required to perform demand analysis, appropriate inventory levels' analysis/adjustments, and interface with existing Government material management and distribution systems to facilitate ordering/requisitioning, receipting of material, and processing material receipt acknowledgment transactions.
 Information delivered to the Government under Section 10 will be delivered with unlimited rights.
+The Contractor's MIS may be required at a future date to allow real-time viewing of the Contractor's and Government owned inventory at each ALC.
 Any requirement for Contractor's current MIS to interface with an existing or new emerging system will require a Request for Proposal (RFP) and allow for reasonable proposal preparation costs.